How we are funded

 We are delighted to work in partnership with a wide range of supporters, partners and funders.

-Restricted income is becoming more difficult to secure, in part due to cuts in public sector funding but also because of increased competition.
-This is increasing our reliance on unrestricted income to continue to fund our charitable activities.
+However, restricted income is becoming more difficult to secure, in part due to cuts in public sector funding but also because of increased competition.

 We have been successful in securing restricted funds from the National Lottery Heritage Fund, the National Lottery Community Fund, Natural England, Local Authorities and charitable trusts and foundations.

 Our annual income can be broken down into the following sources:

 Our annual expenditure is in the following areas:

 Changes to statutory funding